b3lla-c0rtez/b3lla-c0rtez.github.io/README.md

 Code Sensei @ Code Ninjas
   - Teach kids, ages 6-13 years how to code using Block Programming, JavaScript, Lua (Roblox) and Unity (C#)
   - Create and develop curriculum for students
-  - Working with a 3d printer creating image renderings to produce 3d models
+  - Working with a 3d printer creating image renderings to produce 3D models

+Student Website Developer @ University of Oregon Clinical Services Department
+  - Assist in Website Design using Drupal (to improve this website: https://signetwork.org/) according to professor's needs
+  - Output information to CSV using Views Data Export framework on Drupal, add the year 2025 to the calendar, create announcements page, create an evaluators page,     fix the events calendar, fix the resource library, and edit the states map
+  - Provide documentation for the changes I make
+  - Make any changes I see fit to make the UI/UX better

 Computer Science Learning Assistant @ University of Oregon CS, DS and Math Department
   - Assist college students with Python and JavaScript coding projects